gaevoy/gaevoy.github.io/_posts/2019-01-29-alert-long-running-sql.markdown

 comments: true
 ---

-In any application, it is natural that developers change its source code quite frequently to release new a feature or to fix a bug.
+In any application, it is natural that developers change its source code quite frequently to release a new feature or to fix a bug.
 Along with source code changes the developers introduce new bugs :) It is also okay, we are not robots yet.

 In order to ensure the application works even after changes, automated tests are written.

 ## Problem

-There are such bugs that live on production only, for instance, because of database differs then the developers have.
+There are such bugs that live on production only, for instance, because of database differs than the developers have.
 One of such is long-running SQL queries.
 So even the application which is 100% covered by tests may still have bugs on production.

 (╯°□°）╯︵ ┻━┻